quanxenon5525/Web_ShopItem/README.md

-# this is a final project SE
+# This is a final project of Software Engineering subject